bartongroup/ProIntVar/README.md

 # ProIntVar Core
-ProIntVar Core is a Python module that implements methods for working with Protein Structures (handles mmCIF, DSSP, SIFTS, protein interactions, etc.) and genetic variation (via UniProt and Ensembl APIs).
+ProIntVar Core is a Python module that implements methods for working with protein structures (handles mmCIF, DSSP, SIFTS, protein interactions, etc.) and genetic variation (via UniProt and Ensembl APIs).

-ProIntVar core is now separated from ProtIntVar Analysis, which contains analysis scripts that use ProIntVar Core components.
+ProIntVar core is now separated from ProIntVar-Analysis, which contains analysis scripts that use ProIntVar Core components.

 ## Table of Contents